Financial Peace University Week 9 Review: Build wealth & give more

 And this offers the greatest fulfillment we could ever experience this side of heaven.

-This is the end of the Financial Peace series, but if you apply what you’ve learned in the last 9 weeks then this can be the beginning of a new path.
+This is the end of the Financial Peace series, but if you apply what you’ve learned in all 9 lessons then this can be the beginning of a new path.

 One that is purposeful and prosperous.